elnazchaposhlo/Online-DiceGame/README.md

-# Project9-main--C
+# Server-Client-DiceGame
-Project Sockets
-An online game for clients and server through Sockets

-It is a very interesting fun game to play.!
+This is a server-client program which implement a simple online dice game by using system calls.
+In this program server and client can communicate with each other through Sockets.